smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

   Search content   Type in a value that can be found anywhere in the record represented by each line on the list.
 The entire record will be searched, not just the fields displayed in the list.
 Use option 5=Display to see the matching detail that satisfied the search when the cursor appears in the Opt field next to a line on the display.
 The \<**Enter**\> key or \<**F16**\> may be used to start a search, and \<**F16**\> is used to continue the search from the last record found.
   Capture ID       The key identifier of each record.
 For records of type L, this name must be the Captured Job ID or the Job Name of a tracked or queued job.
 For records of type V, this may be any meaningful name that will be used to create a token ID.
 Job names are limited to 10 characters, but a Captured Job ID or token ID can use up to the 12 characters allowed for this field.
   Job name         The name the job will use (by default) when it is submitted, same as the job name that was specified when the job was originally captured.
 (This value may be overridden by various means, including by the job name specified in the OpCon/xps schedule that executes the captured job.)
   CMD line...
-The first several characters of the job\'s command line are displayed to help identify each job.
+The first several characters of the job's command line are displayed to help identify each job.
 (The full command line content is available in the detailed displays for each record.)

   :